 Technological availability, economic viability, and efficiency characteristics of new aircraft are assumed to grow at a fixed rate.
 Fuel-efficiency of new aircraft acquisitions represents an improvement over the stock efficiency of surviving airplanes.
-Generic sets of new technologies (Table 7.12) are introduced in different years and with a set of improved efficiencies over the base year (2007).
-Regional shares of all types of aircraft fuel use are assumed to be constant and are consistent with the State Energy Data System estimate of regional jet fuel shares.
+Generic sets of new technologies (Table 7.13) are introduced in different years and with a set of improved efficiencies over the base year (2007).
+Regional shares of all types of aircraft fuel use are assumed to be constant and are consistent with the SEDS estimate of regional jet fuel shares.

-Table 7.12.
+Table 7.13.
 Standard technology matrix for air travel

 Technology Introduction Year Fractional Efficiency Improvement Jet Fuel Trigger Price (1987\$/gallon)

 Technology #1 2008 0.03 1.34

-Technology #2 2014 0.07
+Technology #2 2014 0.05 1.34

-Technology #3 2020 0.11
+Technology #3 2020 0.09 1.34

-Technology #4 2025 0.15
+Technology #4 2025 0.13 1.34

-Technology #5 2018 0.20
+Technology #5 2018 0.17 1.34

 Technology #6 2018 0.00 1.34

-Source: Jet Information Services, 2009 World Jet Inventory, data tables (2009)
+Source: Jet Information Services, 2013 World Jet Inventory, data tables (2013).

-Light-Duty Vehicle Combined Corporate Average Fuel Economy (CAFE) Standards
+Light-Duty Vehicle Combined Corporate Average Fuel Economy (CAFE) Standards and for MY 2017 through 2025.

-The AEO2014 Reference case includes the attribute-based CAFE standards for LDVs for Model Year (MY) 2011, the joint attribute-based CAFE and vehicle GHG emissions standards for MY 2012 through MY 2016 and for MY 2017 through 2025.
 CAFE standards are then held constant in subsequent model years, although the fuel economy of new LDVs continues to rise modestly over time.